marstr/envelopes/README.md

 }
 ```

+You'll notice above that `Balance` isn't a scalar type, but rather a dictionary.
+This is so accounts which hold multiple
+types of assets (like brokerage accounts) can have their contents fully represented.
+For instance, what if you need to
-How about the balance of a brokerage account that has 90 shares of T-Mobile (TMUS), and 89.143 shares of Tesla (TSLA)?
+represent the balance of a brokerage account that has 90 shares of T-Mobile (TMUS), and 89.143 shares of Tesla (TSLA)?

 ``` Go
 myComplexBalance := envelopes.Balance{